 The cover I chose was the imagewrap cover.
 It allows you to select a single image that goes from front to back as well as over the spine.
 I like the seamless look this provides rather than books that break down the covers into separate elements.
 You do have the option to have different images, but the wrap around effect shows off nicely with this book.
 The cover is matte, which is different from most photo book companies with full photo cover options.
 Most companies custom covers are glossy.
 I thought the colors came out well saturated and really had the look of a book you’d buy in a bookstore.
 A couple friends said it looked like a school textbook (probably in part due to the portrait orientation of the book).
 The cover looks closest to MyPublisher’s photo finish hardcover and Blurb’s ImageWrap – the name for the equivalent styles offered by both companies.
 It doesn’t have that soft feel of the MyPublisher cover, so it is different.
 The covers are pretty similar, but Photobook America’s gives you more options, as you can wrap the image across the full cover, including the spine – with MyPublisher’s and Blurb you can’t do that.

 You can also title the spine which is an important option to have.
 The font is my own font from my computer.
+(P22 Cezanne is the font – you can Google it and find it online for free.)
 I like the flexibility of choosing your own fonts and I found the text and captions printed out nice and clear.

 When you open the book, the first page is a single white sheet of standard paper much heavier than standard copier paper but not as heavy as cardstock.
 Next is a translucent vellum type page with a subtle texture of tiny dots.
 I’m a sucker for vellum overlays.
 The vellum type endsheet and white cover page is also repeated at the back for a nice finish.